natario1/ZoomLayout/README.md

 |`centerCrop`|The content is scaled down or up so that its smaller side fits exactly inside the view bounds.
 The larger side will be cropped.|
 |`none`|No transformation is applied.|

+The engine applies the given transformation, and any minZoom and maxZoom constraints.

-If, after applying the transformation (and any minZoom / maxZoom constraint), the content is partially cropped along some dimension, the engine will also apply a translation according to the given transformation gravity.
+If, after this process, the content is bigger than the container, the engine will also apply a translation according to the given transformation gravity.

 |Transformation Gravity|Description|
 |----------------------|-----------|